wp-plugins/quick-event-manager/readme.txt

 == Changelog ==

+= 5.9.1 =
+*   Bug fixes to the Event registration reporting
+*   Added feature to display maps on event list.

 = 5.9 =
 *   Event registration reporting and downloads
 *   Added widget feature to link to full event list